justreva/movie-app/README.md

-## If you are from Russia, then use VPN.
+## If you are from Russia use VPN.
 TMDB does not work in Russia